yamirprofessional2025/Password-Audit-Tracker/README.md

 have an easier time understanding which passwords can be seen as weak or strong.

 Overall, I enjoyed my time working on this project and feel a boost in confidence regarding my ability to accurately analyze aspects of a user's account information and use Excel to present those findings in a digestible manner.
+Thank you for viewing.